If you’re looking for free or nearly free ideas during colder weather, consult our page Free or Nearly Free Ottawa in Winter.

 - Petrie Island Beach: 727 Trim Road, 613-824-5704

-- Catch a movie in the park!
-Located on Somerset Street West (near Lyon Street), Dundonald Park is home to Centretown Movies in the summer.
-Bring a lawn chair and some munchies to enjoy great movies in the great outdoors on Friday and Saturday nights in July and August.
-Admission is pay-what-you-can.
+- Catch a movie in a downtown park!
+Located on Somerset Street West (near Lyon Street), Dundonald Park is home to Centretown Movies on Friday and Saturday nights in July and August.
+Bring a lawn chair and some munchies.

-- Rent a pedal boat, canoe or a paddle board and explore the Rideau Canal!
+- Rent a kayak, canoe or a paddle board (or bring your own) and explore the Rideau Canal!
 Located at 1001 Queen Elizabeth Drive, the Dows Lake Pavilion offers equipment rentals from Victoria Day weekend throughout the summer.

 - Participate in Canada Day!
 Each July 1, Ottawa becomes home to the biggest Canada Day celebration in the country.
 This is THE place to be.
-Take advantage of many free concerts, short speeches by politicians, the Royal Canadian Mounted Police (RCMP) Musical Ride, maple leaf “tattoos”, face painting and fabulous fireworks at 10:00 p.m.!
+Take advantage of many free concerts, short speeches by politicians, the Royal Canadian Mounted Police (RCMP) Musical Ride, family activities and fabulous fireworks at 10:00 p.m.!

 - Take in the nightly Sound and Light Show on Parliament Hill!
 This free, bilingual show takes place every night after dark between early July and early September.
 Huge images are projected onto the Parliament Buildings, using them as a giant screen.

-- In mid-summer (August 3 to 7, 2017), enjoy free entertainment by various street performers from around the world during the Ottawa International Busker Festival (also known as “Buskerfest”)!
+- In mid-summer, enjoy free entertainment by various street performers from around the world during the Ottawa International Busker Festival (also known as “Buskerfest”) on Sparks Street!